Sjors/crush_curve/README.md

 ![site preview](/preview.png)

 Each cell shows the number of positive test results that day.
 Green is winning.
 Visualization inspired by Yaneer Bar-Yam from [endcoronavirus.org](https://www.endcoronavirus.org).
-Data source [RIVM](https://www.databronnencovid19.nl).
-The data is retrieved from [ESRI NL COVID-19 Hub](http://esri.nl/corona") using a cron job.
+The data is retrieved from [RIVM](https://data.rivm.nl/covid-19/) using a cron job.

 ## Develop